YashMishra0101/Full-Stack-Employee-Management-System/README.md

 <img src="src/assets/Screenshot (415).png">
 <img src="src/assets/Screenshot (417).png">

 ● Developed secure employee data management with HTML5, Tailwind CSS, React.js, and Firebase, facilitating admin data operations and employee attendance tracking.
 ● Integrated Firebase authentication for user login/logout functionality, ensuring data security and privacy.
 ● Automated attendance calculation based on employee login/logout times, streamlining the process.
-● Designed user-friendly interface with HTML5, Tailwind CSS, and React.js for intuitive navigation
+● Designed user-friendly interface with HTML5, Tailwind CSS, and React.js for intuitive navigation.
+● **Only admin can add and delete employee data.**
+● **Employees can log in and log out based on office time.**
+● **Admin can add employee performance.**

 ## 🌐 Project Demo

-To see a live demo of the project, please visit : https://employee-management-system-cyan.vercel.app/
+To see a live demo of the project, please visit: https://employee-management-system-cyan.vercel.app/

 ## Technologies Used